AMM1902/library-system/README.md

   > Note: During the installation process, make sure to take note of the MySQL server hostname, port number, and credentials (username and password) for configuring the project.

+- **Eclipse IDE**: Install Eclipse, an integrated development environment (IDE) for Java development.
+You can download Eclipse from the [Eclipse website](https://www.eclipse.org/downloads/).
+Choose the appropriate Eclipse package for your operating system and Java development needs.

+  > Note: Ensure that you have Java JDK installed before installing Eclipse, as Eclipse relies on Java to run.

 - **JDBC Driver**: This project uses JDBC to connect to the MySQL database.
 Make sure you have the appropriate JDBC driver for MySQL.
 You can download the MySQL JDBC driver from [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/).

 - **JCalendar**: This project requires an additional Java library called `JCalendar` for advanced functionality.
 Download the `JCalendar` JAR file from [JCalendar's Download Page](https://toedter.com/jcalendar/).
 Add the downloaded JAR to your project's classpath.